nvieras/NeBla/README.md

 # **Portable device and mobile application for the detection of ultraviolet radiation in real-time with a low-cost Arduino sensor.**

+**Mobile application images**

+In these images you will find the operation of the mobile application that connects to the kit UvReader

 ![](https://github.com/nebelfvs/NeBla/blob/master/Interface-UvReader.PNG)

 ![](https://github.com/nebelfvs/NeBla/blob/master/Kit-UvReader-NeBla.PNG)